 A list of Org values is optional

 Your organization doesn’t have to have a list of Org values.
-System Admins can delete the list of Org values from the text input on Administration Settings > Platform > Organization values and enable Org values.
+System Admins can delete the list of Org values from the text input on Administration Settings > Views and Functions > Configure Organization Values and enable Org values.
 This removes dropdown list of Org values from the Shout-Out popover menu but still offers a text input for you to write a #custom-value when publishing a Shout-Out.

 3. Birthdays and Anniversaries